Antero Soriano: Political career

 In June 1912, Soriano was elected governor of the province of Cavite at the age of 26.
 He was then re-elected in 1916.
-He was elected senator from the 5th District for two terms in 1919 and in 1922.
+He was elected senator from the 5th District in 1919.
 He was the chairman of the committee on the Manila Railroad, chairman of the special committee on distribution of public work funds, and a member of the Senate committee on Agricultural and Natural Resources.
 He is also a member of a special committee appointed to investigate the alleged "land trust" in the Philippines.
+He lost his re-election bid in 1925 to former Interior Secretary Jose P. Laurel.

 He was appointed member of the Philippine Independence Mission, and upon arriving in the United States, was made Chairman of a committee to investigate the Philippine Press Bureau in Washington, D.C. and recommended its continuance.

 On August 15, 1925, Soriano was elected as a representative of the at-large district of Cavite through a special election.
 He filled the vacancy created by the death of representative Augusto Reyes on July 3, days before the opening of the 7th Philippine Legislature.
 He was then re-elected to a fresh full term in 1928.